srhsbrina97/New/docs/index.md

 This means the mass of each point mass $m_a$ equals to one sixth of the mass of the rod, and the rest belongs to the mass concentrated at the center of the point masses.

-To find the value of the concentrated mass at its center, we use the equation from (1.1)
+To find the value of the concentrated mass at its center, we use equation (1.1)

 $$
 \begin{aligned}